Join us for our fifth annual retreat the weekend of

 10:30–11:45: “Building Beyond Walls: Border Crossings, Migrations, Transgressions” / Jason Koo

 Our new president has done his catastrophic best to close this country’s borders and build walls wherever and whenever he can.
 But as Robert Frost once said, “Something there is that doesn’t love a wall”; American poetry, like the country itself, has always been about border crossings, migrations, transgressions, and all the president has done is stoke this natural impulse into a boiling rage.
 He’s tried to enforce walls at a time when American poetry has arguably been at its most agile in pushing past boundaries, with a number of poets adopting longer (often book-length), more expansive and inclusive hybrid forms that redefine what we think of as poetry and seem readier to reflect the realities we face.
 In this workshop, we’ll look at two recent examples of these kinds of form that gained widespread recognition, Claudia Rankine’s Citizen and Daniel Borzutzky’s The Performance of Becoming Human, as well as Tommy Pico’s new book-length Nature Poem, focusing on how these works push the boundaries between poetry and prose to open up a space that seems capable of all kinds of crossings.
-We’ll attempt our own poems that migrate from lines to paragraphs to knock down walls that traditionally enclose “the poem,” opening up our writing to avenues we may not have considered before or been afraid to start down, including more of the multiplicity that’s around us and within us.
+We’ll attempt our own poems that migrate from lines to paragraphs to knock down walls that traditionally enclose “the poem,” opening up our writing to avenues we may not have considered before or have been afraid to start down, including more of the multiplicity that’s around us and within us.

 11:45–3: rec time/lunch